 Lloyds Banking Group is treating agentic AI not as a theoretical threat or boardroom buzzword, but as an engineering problem to be designed, constrained and tested at scale.

-In a candid session at the Open Worldwide Application Security Project’s (OWASP) GenAI Security Summit during Infosecurity Europe, two members of Lloyd’s security function laid out how the UK’s largest bank is operationalizing AI security across product lifecycles, governance and real time defenses, all while keeping regulators and customers front of mind.
+In a candid session at the Open Worldwide Application Security Project’s (OWASP) GenAI Security Summit during Infosecurity Europe, two members of Lloyd’s security function laid out how the UK’s largest bank is operationalizing AI security across product lifecycles, governance and real-time defenses – all while supporting customers safely and meeting regulatory expectations.

-Speaking at the summit, Manija Poulatova, director of security engineering and operations at Lloyds Banking Group, started with an honest admission: “We decided the only way we can actually embed security into adoption of AI and agents is to actually understand what is AI and agentic.”
+Speaking at the summit, Manija Poulatova, director of security engineering & operations at Lloyds Banking Group, started with an honest admission: “The only way we can actually embed security into adoption of AI and agents is to first understand what AI and agentic AI are.”

 She said the company articulated its AI and innovation roadmap around 11 “bets” and security as the 12th bet, with “the purpose of understanding agentic AI and actually building security controls to secure its use cases.”

-“Security teams have been the ‘ministry of no’ for too long, and we want to change the game,” she added.
+“Security teams have been the ‘ministry of no’ for too long, and we want to change that,” she added.

-Kirsty Montignani, head of security data and AI at Lloyds, reinforced the pragmatic posture: “The AI big bets are all low‑risk, high‑value use cases that serve our customers.”
+Kirsty Montignani, head of security data and AI at Lloyds, reinforced this pragmatic posture: “The AI big bets are all low‑risk, high‑value use cases that serve our customers.”

 She noted that investments, pensions and customer support were initial priorities because they deliver tangible customer benefit while limiting exposure.

-“We wanted to start fresh, and we want to be really precise in our use case,” Montignani added.
+“We want to be really precise in our use cases,” Montignani added.

 Lloyds’ “AI Safe Adoption” Strategy